ABC-TR/episode_checker/README.md

 .\main.exe
 pause

-So you can double click it.
+So you can double click to .bat file to run it.